Grade 7 Humanities

 Building independence by providing time for students to practice and reflect upon their abilities.

-Unit Study – Our units are based on questions and understandings that arise from our Social Studies standards and themes.
+- Unit Study – Our units are based on questions and understandings that arise from our Social Studies standards and themes.
 Each unit will have a Social Studies theme that will be explored through a specific type of reading and/or writing.
-All Social Studies themes will fall under the umbrella of our year-long guiding essential question: How are we connected?
+All Social Studies themes will fall under the umbrella of our year-long theme of Resistance.

 One of our goals is to create a community of readers and writers.
 In order to do this, we have laid out some grade-wide student expectations.